ventus-ag/documentation/content/products/backups/backups.md

 3) Select *CREATED BACKUPS TAB* on the opened *Workload details page*:
 ![](../../../assets/images/backups/13.png?width=25pc&classes=border,shadow)

 On this page, you can find all backups within the selected workload, whether they are automatically created by the workload scheduler or created on demand manually when the scheduler is deactivated.
-You will also find the *Create button*, *Search bar*, and *Actions icon*, which opens a list of available management actions for the selected backup.
+You will also find the *Create button*, *Search bar*, and *Actions icon*, which opens a list of available management actions for the selected backup:
 ![](../../../assets/images/backups/14.png?classes=border,shadow)

 **Actions** icon opens the next list of available management actions: